+Option "SetMClk" "38000kHz"

-Option "SetMClk" "38000kHz"" This option sets the internal memory clock (MCLK) registers of HiQV chipsets to 38MHz or some other value.
+This option sets the internal memory clock (MCLK) registers of HiQV chipsets to 38MHz or some other value.
 Use caution as excess heat generated by the video processor if its specifications are exceeded might cause damage.
 However careful use of this option might boost performance.
-This option might also be used to reduce the speed of the memory clock to preserve power in modes that don't need the full speed of the memory clock with the "Overlay" option.
+This option might also be used to reduce the speed of the memory clock to preserve power in modes that don't need the full speed of the memory to work correctly.
+This option might also be needed to reduce the speed of the memory clock with the "Overlay" option.